-- Keywords: multilingual, natural language processing, embedding alignment, BERT, word embeddings
+- Keywords: multilingual, natural language processing, embedding alignment, BERT, word embeddings, transfer

 - TL;DR: We propose procedures for evaluating and strengthening contextual embedding alignment and show that they both improve multilingual BERT's zero-shot XNLI transfer and provide useful insights into the model.

-- Abstract: We propose procedures for evaluating and strengthening contextual embedding alignment and show that they are useful in understanding and improving multilingual BERT.
-In particular, after our proposed alignment procedure, BERT exhibits significantly improved zero-shot performance on XNLI compared to the base model, remarkably matching fully-supervised models for Bulgarian and Greek.
-Further, using non-contextual and contextual versions of word retrieval, we show that BERT outperforms fastText while being able to distinguish between multiple uses of a word, suggesting that pre-training subsumes word vectors for learning cross-lingual signals.
-Finally, we use the contextual word retrieval task to gain a better understanding of the strengths and weaknesses of multilingual pre-training.
+- Abstract: We propose procedures for evaluating and strengthening contextual embedding alignment and show that they are useful in analyzing and improving multilingual BERT.
+In particular, after our proposed alignment procedure, BERT exhibits significantly improved zero-shot performance on XNLI compared to the base model, remarkably matching pseudo-fully-supervised translate-train models for Bulgarian and Greek.
+Further, to measure the degree of alignment, we introduce a contextual version of word retrieval and show that it correlates well with downstream zero-shot transfer.
+Using this word retrieval task, we also analyze BERT and find that it exhibits systematic deficiencies, e.g. worse alignment for open-class parts-of-speech and word pairs written in different scripts, that are corrected by the alignment procedure.
+These results support contextual alignment as a useful concept for understanding large multilingual pre-trained models.